eygilbert/egdb_intl/doc/reference.md

         EGDB_WLD_TUN_V2,
     };

-**Notes**: there is a single version of the MTC-database, and several versions of WLD-databases, each using a different compression technique:
+**Notes**: there is a single version of the MTC-database, and several versions of WLD databases, each using a different compression technique:
   - `EGDB_WLD_RUNLEN`: [runlength encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
 This original format was only distributed to a limited number of Kingsrow testers, and is now deprecated.
   - `EGDB_MTC_RUNLEN`: runlength encoding.
 There are no other formats for the MTC-datbase.
   - `EGDB_WLD_HUFFMAN`: [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
 This experimental format used substantially less disk space at the expense of substantially more time during the engine search.
 For this reason, this version was never released.
   - `EGDB_WLD_TUN_V1`: a mixture of [Tunstall coding](https://en.wikipedia.org/wiki/Tunstall_coding) and runlength encoding.
 The databases are 407gb of data, which includes a small subset of 9-piece positions: 5 men vs. 4 men.
 However, the 9-piece functionality is disabled in this driver because on average it turns out to be less effective during an engine search than not using it.
 From 2010 to 2014, these databases were bundled with the commercially available Kingsrow program, and distributed on a portable external hard drive.
 See also [this thread](http://laatste.info/bb3/viewtopic.php?t=2905) on the FMJD forum.